adamtornhill/code-maat/README.md

     	  lein run -l logfile.log -c <vcs>

-If you've built a standalone jar (`lein uberjar`), run it with a simple java invocation:
+If you've built a standalone jar (`lein uberjar`), run it with a simple java invocation.
+Please note that you need at least Java 8 installed:

      	  java -jar code-maat-0.8.6.jar -l logfile.log -c <vcs>